decentology/hyperverse-module/README.md

 Here you can find the explanation for the technical implementation of composability on Flow.

+**PLEASE NOTE:** *We have changed the term 'Registry' to be 'Hyperverse.'
+If you see any examples of the term 'Registry' in the week 3 content, it is now named 'Hyperverse.'*

 ## Figuring out DappStarter

 Please see the Week 2 content (Days 1-4) of the finished Fast Floward bootcamp: https://github.com/decentology/fast-floward-1/tree/main/week2